afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/pki-architecture-SSL-certificates.md

 <h2> Step 3 - Install the adequat certificates on the server and client </h2>

-On each entity (servers & clients) :
+On servers and clients :
 - Install CA certificate (`cacert.pem`), entity certificate (`<entity>.crt`) and private key (`<entity>.key`) on `/etc/openvpn/tls/` </li>

 On servers only :